What is a broken email?

 Troubleshoot your emails

-Quality assurance is one of the most time-consuming parts of the email design process, and one of the most frustrating ones, but it doesn’t have to be.
-Streamline your testing process with Litmus, to see if you have any rendering problems in over 70 email clients, plus link tracking, code analysis, and other features that make it easy for you to troubleshoot before pressing send.
+Email testing and quality assurance is one of the most time-consuming parts of the email design process and one of the most frustrating ones, but it doesn’t have to be.
+Streamline your testing process with Litmus, to see if you have any rendering problems in over 100 email clients, plus link tracking, code analysis, and other features that make it easy for you to troubleshoot before pressing send.